Indigenous Peruvian Teacher Scholarship Fund

-By some estimates, one-third to one-half of the indigenous teachers in the Peruvian Amazon may soon be forced from their jobs.
+By some estimates, the jobs of one-third to one-half of the indigenous teachers in the Peruvian Amazon were at risk.

 Nehemías is from the Shipibo-Konibo community.
 He studied at the Universidad Nacional Intercultural de la Amazonía but needs a scholarship to complete his thesis requirements.